ryan-mcclue/ryan-mcclue/src/knowledge.md

-should keep even in debug builds, as always important to identify system hangs performing cleanup in watchdog reset ISR is often error-prone due to short amount of cycles available software watchdog would be repurposing a general purpose timer peripheral
+should keep even in debug builds, as always important to identify system hangs performing cleanup in watchdog reset ISR is often error-prone due to short amount of cycles available software watchdog would be repurposing a general purpose timer peripheral helps maintain system health by ascertaining that critical code is being executed, not simply code e.g. watchdog for reading/writing input/output every 100ms must periodically 'feed', i.e. clear
+IMPORTANT: reset is not a power-cycle

 Clock:
+a clock is an oscillator with a counter that records number of cycles since being initialised RC (resistor-capacitor) oscillator generates sine wave by charging and discharging periodically (555 astable timer) internal mcu oscillators typically RC, so subject to frequency variability Crystal generates stable frequency
+PLL is type of clock circuit that allows for high frequency, reliable clock generation (setup also affords easy clock duplication and clock manipulation)
+So, PLL system could have RC or crystal input
+Feeding into it is a reference input (typically a crystal oscillator) which goes into a voltage controlled oscillator to output frequency
+The feedback of the output frequency into the initial phase detector can be changed Adding dividers/pre-scalers into this circuit allows to get programmable voltage.
+So, a combination of stable crystal (however generate relatively slow signal, e.g. 100MHz) and high frequency RC oscillators (a type of VCO; voltage controlled oscillator)
+CubeMX clock diagram helps find solutions of values of PLLs and dividers/scalers.
-polarity refers to either high or low phase is rising or falling edge
+Also shows how clocks laid out on the device and what busses etc. polarity refers to either high or low phase is rising or falling edge

 RTC:
 For instance, the SysTick timer, which is a 24-bit counter, has a maximum value that it can count to.